Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Method

-\textbf{Playout and reflection.} Upon generation, the new configuration $\boldsymbol{\lambda}_{\text{new}}$ is evaluated on the training/validation split to obtain the performance metric $y_{\text{new}}$.
+\textbf{Reflection after playout.} Upon generation, the new configuration $\boldsymbol{\lambda}_{\text{new}}$ is evaluated on the training/validation split to obtain the performance metric $y_{\text{new}}$.
 To bridge the gap between numerical rewards and the LLM's semantic reasoning, we subsequently incorporate a reflection mechanism inspired by Reflexion~\cite{reflection_shinn2023reflexion}.
-We prompt LLM to analyze the evaluation result by comparing it against the performance of $\boldsymbol{\lambda}_{\text{base}}$ and configurations in memory $\mathcal{M}_i(s_\text{base})$:
+Excluding the \textsc{Warmup} expansion of Algo nodes, we prompt LLM to analyze the evaluation result by comparing it against $\boldsymbol{\lambda}_{\text{base}}$ and configurations in memory $\mathcal{M}_i(s_\text{base})$:

-where $\rho_{\text{new}}$ is a textual summary of what worked or failed and how to adjust future configurations.
-Detailed prompt template and example are shown in Appendix~\ref{app:prompt_reflection} and~\ref{app:example}.
-This reflection is stored in the corresponding new HP node $s^\text{new}_\text{hp}$ and provides instructions for future expansion.
+$\rho_{\text{new}}$ summarizes what worked or failed and provides instructions for future expansion, which is stored in the new HP node $s^\text{new}_\text{hp}$.
+Prompt template and example are detailed in Appendix~\ref{app:prompt_reflection} and~\ref{app:example}.

 \textbf{Selective Tuning Memory.} Efficiently utilizing optimization history is crucial for ICL.
 Therefore, we propose the Selective Tuning Memory (STM) mechanism.
-In the CASH setting, mixing history from different algorithms introduces noise.
-We therefore first isolate the optimization history so that the memory $\mathcal{M}_i(s_\text{base})$ for $s_\text{base}$ contains only trials from the same algorithm $A^i$.
-After that, we view each transition in the MCTS subtree—from a parent node $s_{p}$ to a child $s_{c}$—as an ``optimization attempt" $e = (\boldsymbol{\lambda}_{p}, y_{p}, \boldsymbol{\lambda}_{c}, y_{c}, \rho_{c})$, capturing the modification from the parent configuration $\boldsymbol{\lambda}_{p}$ to the child $\boldsymbol{\lambda}_{c}$, their performances, and reflection $\rho_{c}$.
-(For BO-generated nodes, we construct a textual summary of the parameter changes and performance delta).
+Given their disjoint search spaces, histories from different algorithms provide no mutual benefit.
+Thus, we first isolate the optimization history so that the memory $\mathcal{M}_i(s_\text{base})$ only contains trials from the same algorithm subtree as $s_\text{base}$.
+After that, we view each transition in the subtree (from a parent node $s_{p}$ to a child $s_{c}$) as an ``optimization attempt" $e = (\boldsymbol{\lambda}_{p}, y_{p}, \boldsymbol{\lambda}_{c}, y_{c}, \rho_{c})$, capturing the modification from the parent configuration $\boldsymbol{\lambda}_{p}$ to the child $\boldsymbol{\lambda}_{c}$, their performances, and reflection $\rho_{c}$.
+For nodes expanded through BO and \textsc{Warmup} lacking LLM reflection, reflections are programmatically generated via fixed rules (Appendix~\ref{app:reflection_for_bo_and_warmup}).